awsdocs/aws-single-sign-on-user-guide/doc_source/security-iam-awsmanpol.md

 + `"organizations:DescribeAccount"`
 + `"organizations:ListParents"`

-These permissions allow AWS SSO administrators the ability to work with organization resources \(accounts\) for basic SSO administrative tasks such as the following:
+These permissions allow AWS SSO administrators the ability to work with organization resources \(accounts\) for basic AWS SSO administrative tasks such as the following:
 + Identifying the management account that belongs to the organization
 + Identifying the member accounts that belong to the organization
 + Enabling AWS service access for accounts